 WesternU's graduate nursing programs are designed for nurses who wish to continue working in their profession, keep family commitments, and live in their home community while pursuing a graduate education.
 You complete your academic curriculum primarily through the web and make two weekend visits (to our Pomona, CA campus) per semester for intensive seminars.

-As an applicant, you will choose between four web-based distance tracks for the Associate Degree in Nursing to Master of Science in Nursing program:
+As an applicant, you will choose between three web-based distance tracks for the Associate Degree in Nursing to Master of Science in Nursing program:

 Health Systems Leadership-Clinical Nurse Leader

 This program prepares you as an advanced generalist at the point of care.
 The CNL is prepared to lead patient safety and quality improvement, evidence-based practice, risk reduction, and care coordination.
 The CNL works with interprofessional teams caring for a variety of patient populations in all practice settings.

 Health Systems Leadership-Administrative Nurse Leader